-Cravens, a Whig, was the representative for Indiana's 4th congressional district from 1841 to 1843.
+Cravens was the representative for Indiana’s 4th congressional district and was a Whig.
+He served from 1841 to 1843.

 From May 1841 to Mar 1843, Cravens missed 236 of 974 roll call votes, which is 24.2%.
 This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.